Sweet Pepper Chili Sauce Recipe

 The Process – Making this Sweet Pepper Chili Sauce

 The process for making a sweet chili sauce is the same as for making a hot sauce, and this is also true for a fermented version.

-You’ll simply add all of your ingredients to a pot, bring to a light boil, then simmer about 15 minutes to let the flavors meld.
+You’ll simply blend the ingredients together, then add the resulting mixture to a pot, bring to a light boil, then simmer about 15 minutes to let the flavors meld.